sul-dlss/cybersource-rest-ruby/README.md

 ### Switching between the sandbox environment and the production environment
 CyberSource maintains a complete sandbox environment for testing and development purposes.
 This sandbox environment is an exact duplicate of our production environment with the transaction authorization and settlement process simulated.
-By default, this SDK is configured to communicate with the sandbox environment.
+By default, this sample code is configured to communicate with the sandbox environment.
 To switch to the production environment, set the appropriate environment constant in cybs.yml file.
 For example: